danmar/cppcheck/man/manual.md

 Use `--std` on the command line to specify a C/C++ standard.

-Cppcheck assumes that the code is compatible with the latest C/C++ standard but you can override this.
+Cppcheck assumes that the code is compatible with the latest C/C++ standard, but it is possible to override this.

 The available options are: